-The CONEG Governors recently delivered their 2017 State of the State addresses, or in the case of New Hampshire and Vermont, their inaugural addresses.
-Highlights of those speeches are provided below including a word cloud illustrating the commonalities among the states.
+The CONEG Governors have delivered their 2018 State of the State addresses.
+Highlights of the speeches are provided below including a word cloud illustrating the commonalities among the states.

 Governor Dannel Malloy delivered his final state of the state on February 7, 2018 with a focus on “fairness.”
 Malloy cited the states progress on gun control and ending homelessness for veterans.
 Some of his outlined legislative priorities include healthcare, clean energy and lower carbon emissions, affordable housing, enhancing voter rights, equal pay for equal work, and ending sexual harassment.
 “Let us offer a beacon of hope to all these people fighting on the right side of fairness.
 We can hold fast to our common humanity.
 We can strive to be evermore inclusive, and evermore compassionate.
 We can stop the tides of prejudice and hate from washing away our progress and drowning our ideals.
 Our fight to build a more just and more equitable society can never be deterred,” said Malloy.
 Read the speech.